CAMPING – SLIDE-ON CAMPERS

-Tailgate Campers has been producing Australian-made slide-ons for the past seven years.
-We check out the latest short-cab and extra-cab models.
+Tailgate Campers produces Australian-made slide-ons and we checked out short-cab and extra-cab models.

 Many slide-on camper installations we’ve seen are illegal, because the loaded rig exceeds the ute manufacturer’s rated gross vehicle mass.
 You need to do your sums before you buy.

 Trayon has been building slide-ons since 1994 and in April 2017 produced its 1000th unit.
 The Trayon Diesel Deluxe model has everything a bush camper could want and it’s relatively quick to set up and pack away.